D. Cameron Findlay

 Findlay has been active in civic and philanthropic affairs.
 He is a member of the Council of Foreign Relations and has served on the boards of Northwestern University, Steppenwolf Theatre Co., the Minnesota Orchestra, the Chicago Council on Global Affairs, the Economic Club of Chicago, and the Children's Home and Aid Society of Illinois.
 Equal Justice Works awarded him its “Scales of Justice” award in 2013 to recognize his commitment to public service and the public interest, and the Legal Aid Society awarded him the "William Avery Award" in 2014 to recognize his commitment to pro bono legal services.
 Legal departments led by Findlay at ADM and Medtronic each were named "Best Legal Department in the US" by Corporate Counsel magazine.

 Findlay was born in 1959 in Chicago, Illinois, and grew up in Elkhart, Indiana.
-He earned a bachelor's degree from Northwestern University, graduating first in his class, a master's degree with First Class Honors from Oxford University as a Marshall Scholar, and a J.D. magna cum laude from Harvard Law School.
+He earned a bachelor's degree from Northwestern University, graduating first in his class, then earned a master's degree with first class honors from Oxford University as a Marshall Scholar, and a J.D. magna cum laude from Harvard Law School.
 Following law school, Findlay served as a law clerk to Judge Stephen F. Williams of the U.S. Court of Appeals for the District of Columbia Circuit from 1987 to 1988 and to Justice Antonin Scalia at the U.S. Supreme Court from 1988 to 1989.

+Findlay died on July 11, 2025, at age of 65 in Chicago, Illinois.